Skip to main content

 Similar to the preparation of financial statements, only public business entities are legally required to be audited.
 Nonpublic entities are not generally required to be audited.
 However, entities seeking funding through private placements or debt or equities securities may, in certain circumstances, be required to produce audited financial statements.
 Entities in regulated industries that have Government contracts, that are seeking government funding, or that have contractual or other reasons to produce audited financial statements, are expected to be audited in accordance with auditing standards generally accepted in the United States.
 These standards are promulgated by the Auditing Standards Board (ASB) of the American Institute of Certified Public Accountants (AICPA) and constitute what is known as the U.S. Generally Accepted Auditing Standards.
 The ASB has completed its clarity project whereby all auditing standards have been redrafted using the format of the IAASB and where possible based on ISA and ISQC 1.

-Per the Sarbanes–Oxley Act of 2002, auditing standards for public business entities are established by the Public Company Accounting Oversight Board (PCAOB) and approved by the SEC.
-The PCAOB requires the use of the AICPA Statements on Auditing Standards, as in existence of April 16, 2003 (also referred to “Interim Standards”) as well as 18 Audit Standards issued by the PCAOB.
-The standards differ from ISA.
-The PCAOB requires that auditors of public business entities be subject to external and independent oversight.
+Auditing standards for public business entities are established by the Public Company Accounting Oversight Board (PCAOB) and approved by the SEC.
+The standards can differ from ISA.
+The PCAOB has an Analogous Standard reference tool that helps users identify the standards issued by the ASB and the IAASB that are analogous to PCAOB auditing standards.
+The PCAOB requires that auditors of public business entities be subject to PCAOB inspections.
 Firms auditing public business entities are required to be registered with the PCAOB and to adhere to all PCAOB rules and standards in those audits.

 • Regulation of Accountancy Profession